Imogen Heap: 2021–present: Commercial resurgence of "Headlock" and I Am ___

 As part of a project called The Living Song, Heap released the single "What Have You Done to Me?" in November 2024, which was created using the melody of "Hide and Seek" and first previewed through the Calm app in January.
 She also released the single "Noise" on the 20th.

 Video edits of the horror video game Mouthwashing using Heap's song "Headlock" on TikTok brought it to popularity online and on streaming services in late 2024.
 It became Heap's first Billboard Hot 100 entry, debuting at number 100 in January 2025.
 It also appeared on the Canadian Hot 100, also debuting at number 100.
 It peaked at number 30 on the UK Singles Chart in February 2025, making it her first top-40 entry, and was certified silver in the UK in March 2025.

 In January 2025, Heap spoke with FKA Twigs as part of Spotify's video podcast series Countdown To for her studio album Eusexua.
 Heap and Sigsworth reunited as Frou Frou in March 2025 to perform "Let Go" at Zach Braff's 20th anniversary concert for the Garden State soundtrack.
 Her side project Him Gone Ape, an anagram of her name and billed as her "playful" persona, began in April 2025.
 She was featured along with the Kid Laroi on the Australian drill group Onefour's song "Distant Strangers", which sampled "Headlock" and was released in June 2025.
-Her single "Aftercare" was released in October 2025, and was included on the EP "I AM___", which included her two singles from November 2024.
+Her single "Aftercare" was released in October 2025.
+It was included on her EP I Am ___, which was released in October 2025 and also included her two singles from November 2024.
+An experimental music video directed by Daria Korsak featuring a suite of all three songs was released with the EP.
+Also that month, Heap released a remastered version of Speak for Yourself through Megaphonic for its 20th anniversary.

+In 2026 she wrote the end credits track, titled "Chapter 4", for a documentary film presented by Benedict Cumberbatch, titled How to Live on Earth, which was released on YouTube on 20 September 2026.
+The film is about how we can live in ways that help to protect nature and the planet.